 3 Tips to Organize Your Pantry Like a Professional

 Puerto Rican Food

 3 Sustainable Cocktail Recipes to Help You to Reduce Waste

 Basics of Figure Skating

 In dramatic Live coverage, two women were about to be swallowed by a thousand year flood rushing thru New River.
 The story ultimately became about, "Finding the Animals..."

-My all time favorite breaking news story was an Amber Alert in the year 1999.
-This was before The Amber Alert was the code name.
-A mother was shopping at a corner market with her 9 mo. old baby.
-She came out of the store and buckled the baby in the car, and while putting away the groceries, she realized she forgot something.
-The car engine was running, baby in the car.
-She runs into store to retrieve her missing item.
-When she came out, both the car and baby were gone.
-Meanwhile, a media storm was brewing with an all out search for the baby.
-I was a young ambitious TV news photographer at the time listening to the police scanners.
-Police were on the lookout for a midsize blue sedan.
-I was probed the neighborhoods and found the stolen car.
+My all time favorite breaking news story was in 1999.
+It was an all points bulletin,"Stolen Baby 19th Ave and Dunlap".
+A mother buckled her baby in the car, and realize she forgot something in the grocery store.
+Mom leaves baby with the engine running, she comes out with both gone.
+Thereafter, a media storm blew in with an all out search for the baby.
+I was a young ambitious TV news photographer at the time.
+I became the story after I found the stolen car.
 The lone baby was asleep in the back seat.
-This was fantastic...
-I called my assignment editor.
-It was fun watching the frenzied Press and emergency vehicles roll straight toward me.
-And Wham!
-The money shot of Mom being reunited with baby...
-It was the first time I became the headline...
+This was fantastic.
+I called it in.
+It was a satisfying sense of glee watching the frenzied Press and emergency vehicles rolling straight toward me.
+Bam!
+I was getting the money shot of Mom reuniting with her baby...
+It was the first time I became the headline, "CAMERAMAN FINDS STOLEN BABY"

 During the cold hours of January 2011, the snow Storm of the Century embellishes Flagstaff.
 When television antennas froze out of service, my Garage became a makeshift TV studio.
 Television history was made broadcasting reports using a new revolutionary tool, known as, "Skype".